-At the end of August of 2009, my son was diagnosed with juvenile diabetes, or Type 1 diabetes.
+At the end of August of 2009, almost exactly 8 years ago, my son was diagnosed with Type 1 diabetes.
 This is not something that runs in our family so to say it was a shock is an understatement.
 Immediately he was admitted into the hospital because his blood sugar had been high for who knows how long and needed to be corrected immediately before it caused serious damage to his little 20-month old body.

 Like any mom in the same situation, I experienced the emotional roller coaster of feelings - upset, angry, wondering if I did something to cause this to happen because it was so unexpected.
+At that time, there were very few physicians here who understood Type 1 Diabetes so we could not find the education and support we needed back then.
+I am so happy to report that this has changed drastically since then, but at the time, it was a very lonely diagnosis.
 Since my husband and I both worked in healthcare, we immediately started searching for care and treatment options.
 Texas Children’s Hospital was the end result.

 As angry and upset as I was at this disease throughout this experience, there are absolutely no words to describe what you go through when you get in the elevator with your child and you are surrounded by children and their parents who are facing much more challenging conditions.